Author: Chris Tiru

 Do you enjoy teaching?
-Do you have specialty knowledge?
+Maybe you have specialty knowledge?
 You can turn your enjoyment for teaching and your specialty knowledge into a business.
-You can become a tutor!
+Then, yes you can become a tutor!

 How Does a Tutor Make Money?

 As a tutor you have a variety of choices on how you set up your business.
-You can offer online tutoring.
-You can offer one on one tutoring at your kitchen table.
+You can offer online tutoring to one person or a group.
+Another way is to offer one on one tutoring at your kitchen table.
 You can of course offer both.

 Online you can host your tutoring sessions in chat rooms.
 You can offer them on a membership site.
 Or you can pre-record them and offer sessions as information products.
 People can pay for “how to” sessions.
 This means you can charge by the hour, by the membership level, or you can charge for the products your customer purchases.